-During the period January 1, 2020 to June 18, 2020, AB Volvo's Board consisted of ten members elected by the Annual General Meeting and three members and two deputy members appointed by employee organizations.
+In 2021, AB Volvo's Board consisted of eleven members elected by the Annual General Meeting and three members and two deputy members appointed by employee organizations.

-The Annual General Meeting 2020 re-elected Matti Alahuhta, Eckhard Cordes, Hanne de Mora, Eric Elzvik, James W. Griffith, Martin Lundstedt, Kathryn V. Marinello, Martina Merz, Helena Stjernholm and Carl-Henric Svanberg as Board members and Kurt Jofs was elected as new Board member.
-This meant that the total number of members elected by the General Meeting increased from ten to eleven.
+The Annual General Meeting 2021 re-elected Matti Alahuhta, Eckhard Cordes, Hanne de Mora, Eric Elzvik, Kurt Jofs, Martin Lundstedt, Kathryn V. Marinello, Martina Merz, Helena Stjernholm and Carl-Henric Svanberg as Board members and Martha Finn Brooks was elected as new Board member.
+The previous Board member James W. Griffith did not stand for re-election.
 The Annual General Meeting re-elected Carl-Henric Svanberg as Chairman of the Board.
-A more detailed presentation of each Board member is set out in the "Board of Directors" section on pages 178-179.
+A more detailed presentation of each Board member is set out in the "Board of Directors" section on pages 186-187.

-Prior to the Annual General Meeting 2020, the Election Committee announced that it had applied the provisions of rule 4.1 of the Code as board diversity policy.
+Prior to the Annual General Meeting 2021, the Election Committee announced that it had applied the provisions of rule 4.1 of the Code as board diversity policy.
 The aim is that the Board as a collective should possess the required mix in terms of background and knowledge, whereby an even gender distribution is taken into particular account.
 The result of the Election Committee's application of the diversity policy is a Board that represents a mix of both professional experience and knowledge as well as geographical and cultural backgrounds.
-36 percent (four out of eleven) of the Board members elected by the Annual General Meeting are women.
+45 percent (five out of eleven) of the Board members elected by the Annual General Meeting are women.